MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parsing.md

 `Write-Host book`

-PowerShell breaks the following command into two tokens, `Write-Host` and `book`, and interprets each token independently.
+PowerShell breaks the command into two tokens, `Write-Host` and `book`, and interprets each token independently.

 When processing a command, the PowerShell parser operates in expression mode